The process of specialized, programmatic accreditation is voluntary, and it involves rigorous internal and external reviews.

 The process does not stop once accreditation is earned.
 We must also report regularly on our key institutional outcomes and continuous improvement processes.

-Our recognition from the French Ministry of Higher Education and Research means that we are officially registered as a private institute of higher learning in France, our programs are considered higher education programs, and we are authorized to issue diplomas.
+Our status with the French Ministry of Higher Education and Research means that we are officially registered as a private institute of higher learning in France, our programs are considered higher education programs, and we are authorized to issue diplomas.

 This can be key for alumni who need to have their qualifications recognized in other countries.
 It also means that we have submitted documentation and received approval on our governance, resources, the academic content of our programs and our teaching staff.